jcurtis06/JStatsAPI/README.md

 # JStatsAPI
-A simple API for creating custom statistics in Minecraft
+A simple API for creating custom statistics in Minecraft.

+### Features
+- Create custom statistics
+- Database and file storage
+- Easily implementable into any plugin

 ## Usage
 Using JStatsAPI was designed to be as simple as possible.
 There are only a few steps to creating a statistic.